mcfrith/last-genotype/README.md

   expression (more RNAs from one allele), that may hide heterozygosity.

-* It does not allow different ploidies for different chromosomes, e.g. X and Y (and M?)
+* It does not allow different ploidies for different chromosomes (e.g. X, Y, M).
 This should be easy to implement, the main difficulty is designing the program option.

 ## TO DO